bootlin/simplest-yocto-setup/README.md

 Note that `meta-kiss` is a single layer.
 The `bitbake` Yocto/OE build engine is powerful enough to handle lots of machines, recipes and even multiple distros in a single layer.
-Thus using a simple layer in your company is perfetcly fine and encouraged, unless your need are so complex that splitting it into multiple layers proves useful.
+Thus using a simple layer in your company is perfectly fine and encouraged, unless your need are so complex that splitting it into multiple layers proves useful.

 ## Machines